 Day 41 – Marysville, Ohio to Wooster, Ohio – 104 miles

 Today was another fantastic day – the weather was perfect… not too hot, not too humid – ideal!
 I rode all day by myself and had a great time!
 Ohio is an interesting state – there is a lot of agriculture, such as soy beans, corn, and wheat and yet it is absolutely beautiful… instead of being flat, like Kansas, it is rolling with lots of trees and wooded areas surrounding the farms.
 There are also lots of creeks and small ponds by the homes.
 There are homes everywhere – they are all well maintained and beautifully landscaped.
 There are lots of large lawns that all are nicely mowed – they keep them up great – thus I counted about 10 people mowing there lawns today as I rode by.
 People seem to take pride in having a beautiful home, garden, and surrounding area.
-Today there were many signs for different outdoor camps off the road – Ohio seems like a great place for outdoorsy adventure type camps.
+Today there were many signs for different outdoor camps off the road – Ohio seems like a great place for outdoorsy adventure type c

 We ended up having some major hills today, which I really enjoyed.
 I love the variety and change in scenery as we go through different states and areas.
 Its so fun.